CIA black sites: Legal authority for operation

 There is little or no stated legal authority for the operation of black sites by the United States or the other countries believed to be involved.
 In fact, the specifics of the network of black sites remains controversial.
 The United Nations has begun to intervene in this aspect of black sites.

-The fourteen European countries Marty listed as collaborators in "unlawful inter-state transfers" are Great Britain, Germany, the Isle of Man, Italy, Sweden, Bosnia, North Macedonia, Turkey, Spain, Cyprus, Ireland, Greece, Portugal, Romania and Poland.
-Named airport bases include Glasgow Prestwick Airport (Scotland), Shannon & Baldonnel (Ireland), Ramstein and Frankfurt (Germany), Aviano Air Base (Italy), Palma de Mallorca Airport (Spain), Tuzla Air Base (Bosnia-Herzegovina), Skopje (North Macedonia), Athens (Greece), Larnaca (Cyprus), Prague (Czech Republic), Stockholm (Sweden), as well as Rabat (Morocco) and Algiers (Algeria).
-Polish Prime Minister Kazimierz Marcinkiewicz characterized the accusation as "libel", while Romania similarly said there was no evidence.

 British Prime Minister Tony Blair said that the report "added absolutely nothing new whatever to the information we have".
 Poland and Romania received the most direct accusals, as the report claims the evidence for these sites is "strong".
 The report cites airports in Timișoara, Romania, and Szymany, Poland, as "detainee transfer/drop-off point[s]".
 Eight airports outside Europe are also cited.

 On May 19, 2006, the United Nations Committee Against Torture (the U.N. body that monitors compliance with the UN Convention Against Torture) recommended that the United States cease holding detainees in secret prisons and stop the practice of rendering prisoners to countries where they are likely to be tortured.
 The decision was made in Geneva following two days of hearings at which a 26-member U.S. delegation defended the practices.

-Public information about operation

-The U.S. government does not provide information about the operation of black sites, and for a period of time did not provide information about the existence of black sites.